 Up to $250 reimbursement for expenses incurred at a conference at which you are NOT presenting.

-Up to $1000 reimbursement for expenses incurred while travelling to conduct research.
+Up to $1000 reimbursement for expenses incurred while conducting research.